Shivaani12/YOYO-PIZZA-BOT-/README.md

-# Cosmic Pizzas🌌
+# YOYO-PIZZA🌌

-A pizza 🍕 customization and delivery 🚚 service built in pure HTML, CSS & 🍦JS.
+A pizza 🍕 customization and delivery 🚚 service built in pure HTML, CSS & 🍦JS. and cosmicbot

 ### Useless stuff:
 - 8 veg 🍅 and 5 non-veg 🍗 toppings to choose from.